Edris89/ws281x-music/README.md

 # ws281x-music
-This Github page is for my upcoming ws281x custom music board for pc.
+This Github page is for my upcoming ws281x custom music visualizer board for pc.

 Components that are needed.